Adonis, Missouri

 Unincorporated community in Missouri, U.S.

 Adonis is an unincorporated community in northern Polk County, in the U.S. state of Missouri.

 Adonis is on the southern shore of Pomme de Terre Lake.

 History

 A post office called Adonis was established in 1895, and remained in operation until 1935.
 The community has the name of Adonis, a Greek god.

 In 1925, Adonis had 25 inhabitants.

-Adonis is probably best known for the legendary battles between Charles Lee Johnson, a long time local resident until 1998, and Cochise, a chief of the Indian tribe in the area surrounding Possum Creek.
-Johnson has an undefeated record against the chief and is considered to be the sole reason for the tribe’s extinction.